TFG-UCM-VQA/VQA-TFG/README.md

 - images: Folder containing evaluation description images.
 - Results.csv: Format .csv file with the results of evaluation test.
 - results_processing.ipynb: Complete process of results analysis.

+## Project memory
+See Experience-based Image Description Generation.pdf to read the entire memory of our project.

 ## References
 See project memory to see all references and bibliography.